Why our food system is screwed (in charts)

 - Flours and cereals increased, but have also decreased since 2000.

-- The big change is the added fats and oils.
+- The big change is the added fats and oils that we have extracted from soy, corn and rapeseed and poured into our food system.

-If we drill down into the added sugars category, we can see that high fructose corn syrup (which is made from the oversupply of corn due to the agriculture subsidies) increased by up to 170 calories per day, replacing the unsubsidised cane and beet sugar as the sweetener of choice.
+If we drill down into the added sugars category, we can see that high fructose corn syrup (which is made from the oversupply of corn brought about through agriculture subsidies) increased by up to 170 calories per day, replacing the unsubsidised cane and beet sugar as the sweetener of choice.

 Since 1999, use of HFCS has fallen, with a lot of people trying to reduce added sugar and the increasing use of artificial sweeteners (e.g. Splenda which was approved by the FDA in 1999)